Hi. My name is Tanner.

 You don’t have to write that much, but the more you do, the more traffic (and income) you’ll earn.
 (Don’t forget to write things like “About” and “Contact Us” pages too!)

-Our favorite thing?
+Our favorite thing to help us write a lot?
 Open a blank document in Google Drive and just write — don’t edit yourself yet.
 Just get it all on the page.
 I find that the fewer distractions and hang-ups I have during the writing process, the more I get done.

 How to Earn Money From Your Cruise/Travel Blog